elienriquez/RNA-Seq_analysis/README.md

 # Upset graphs

 Here we describe the procedure to create upset graphs.
+The files were provided as "contras_upregulated" and "contras_downregulated".
 The lists of upregulated and downregulated differentially expressed genes (DEG) with a Log2FC  1 and p &lt; 0.05 were taken for each interaction with respect to the control (wild strain growing without interaction).
 These lists were loaded to create the UpSet charts using the following code: